 • The first meeting is an initial assessment to understand the need for therapy and get to know each other better.
 If both parties agree to work together, we'll discuss and agree an initial time frame, with regular reviews.

-• I work with individual adults, groups, communities and organisations.
+• I work with individual adults, groups, and organisations.